ainafp/ainafp.github.io/content/pages/about.md

 save_as: index.html

 I am currently a Research Fellow at the Massachusetts General Hospital and at Harvard Medical School, in Boston (USA).
-For the past two years, as part of the [Laboratory of Computational Neuroimaging](https://www.nmr.mgh.harvard.edu/lab/lcn), I have worked with [Iman Aganj](http://nmr.mgh.harvard.edu/~iman/) and [Bruce Fischl](https://www.nmr.mgh.harvard.edu/lab/lcn/people#bf) on the development of methods for diffusion and functional MRI data analysis to study brain connectivity.
+For the past two years, as part of the [Laboratory of Computational Neuroimaging](https://www.nmr.mgh.harvard.edu/lab/lcn), I have worked with [Iman Aganj](http://nmr.mgh.harvard.edu/~iman/) and [Bruce Fischl](https://www.nmr.mgh.harvard.edu/lab/lcn/people#bf) on the development of methods to study how the brain is connected.
+We can look at brain connections in different ways using Magnetic Resonance Imaging (MRI): with diffusion MRI we model physical connections because it is sensitive to the structure of tissue; with functional MRI we look at which brain regions are working synchronously and therefore are considered "connected".

-In December 2016, I finsihed my PhD in applied mathematics at Inria and at the Université de Grenoble, supervised by [Florence FORBES](http://mistis.inrialpes.fr/people/forbes/) at [Inria Grenoble Rhône-Alpes](https://www.inria.fr/centre/grenoble), [Mistis](https://mistis.inrialpes.fr/) team, and by [Philippe CIUCIU](https://sites.google.com/site/philippeciuciu/) at [Inria Saclay Île-de-France](https://www.inria.fr/centre/saclay) [Parietal](https://team.inria.fr/parietal/research/) team, at CEA/Neurospin.
+In December 2016, I finished my PhD in applied mathematics at Inria and at the Université de Grenoble, supervised by [Florence Forbes](http://mistis.inrialpes.fr/people/forbes/) at [Inria Grenoble Rhône-Alpes](https://www.inria.fr/centre/grenoble), [Mistis](https://mistis.inrialpes.fr/) team, and by [Philippe Ciuciu](https://sites.google.com/site/philippeciuciu/) at [Inria Saclay Île-de-France](https://www.inria.fr/centre/saclay) [Parietal](https://team.inria.fr/parietal/research/) team, at CEA/Neurospin.
 I was also part of the Laboratoire Jean Kuntzmann.
 During my PhD I worked on Bayesian methods for the analysis of BOLD and ASL functional MRI data.
+These are two functional MRI modalities that look at blood oxygenation changes that occurrin a certain brain region when it is active.
+I specifically looked at the changes that are related to certain tasks performed during the scanning.

 Before arriving to France, I studied Engineering in Telecommunication at the Polytechnic University of Catalonia (UPC) and at the University of the Balearic Islands (UIB).
 In 2012, I did a master at the ENS Cachan in applied mathematics, vision and machine learning, which lead me to my PhD research topic.

 <p align="center">